 - printed on letterhead financial institution’s letterhead

 - contains applicant’s name

-- includes contact information for the financial institution (address, telephone number and email address)
+- includes the financial institution’s contact information (address, telephone number and email address)

 - account numbers that pertain to the applicant, the opening date for each account, the average balance for the past six months and the current balance as of the date of the letter